lijun99/isce2-install/README.md

 To compile/install mdx, you will also need

        conda install -c conda-forge openmotif openmotif-dev xorg-libx11 xorg-libxt xorg-libxmu xorg-libxft libiconv xorg-libxrender xorg-libxau xorg-libxdmcp

-For GPU support, you will need a CUDA compiler, which is usally located at `/usr/local/cuda` or can be loaded by `module load cuda`.
-For PyCuAmpcor, GDAL>=3.1 is recommended, in order to use memory map to speed up file I/O.

 You will also need C/C++/Fortran compilers.
-You may use the system provided GNU compilers, or use the ones come with conda,
+You may use the system provided GNU compilers, or use the ones that come with conda,

        conda install gcc_linux-64 gxx_linux-64 gfortran_linux-64

-Note that a given version of CUDA only supports certain versions of GNU compilers.
-For example, CUDA 10.1, please use GNU<=7.3.

-      conda install gcc_linux-64=7.3.0 gxx_linux-64=7.3.0 gfortran_linux-64=7.3.0

-**Note: for Kamb (with Redhat 7)**: use the system GNU GCC 4.8.5.
-Don't use the CONDA-installed GNU compilers.
+To use GPU-accelerated modules, you will need a CUDA compiler, which is usually located at `/usr/local/cuda` or can be loaded by `module load cuda`.
+CUDA 12 now supports most versions of GNU compilers, see [CUDA Documentaion](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#host-compiler-support-policy) for more details.
+Therefore, the system-provided GNU compilers are preferred over the conda-installed ones.
+However, CUDA 12 has dropped support for devices < sm_50, such as K40.
+Please revert to CUDA 11 for these devices.

 3. Download the source package

        mkdir -p $HOME/tools/src
        cd $HOME/tools/src